Form 8621 for American Expatriates and Passive Foreign Investment Companies

 PFIC guidelines are notoriously strict and complicated, making PFICs quite tedious for most US persons.
 If you own or suspect an investment or investments that would be considered PFIC, ensure you keep very accurate records of all income and transactions on the account.
 We also recommend speaking with an expert expat tax advisor to determine if the investment is a PFIC and how best to deal with it.

 Form 8621 Examples and Exclusions

 Ownership in a Passive Foreign Investment Company (PFIC) can be direct or indirect.
 If you own foreign mutual funds, exchange-traded funds (ETFs), or real estate investment trusts (REITs) directly, it is likely that you are a direct owner of a PFIC.
 Check your existing investments carefully, and make sure you ask your tax preparer to check any foreign investments before you make them.
 If you determine that you do own a PFIC, be sure to include Form 8621 with your tax return.

 There are two exceptions to the PFIC rules.
-The first is called the De Minimis Holdings rule, which says that the rules will not apply if the yearend value of all PFICs owned by the US Person does not exceed $25,000 ($50k for MFJ).
-This is only available if no elections have previously been made to have an alternative taxation regime apply, such as the Qualified Electing Fund or the Mark to Market, which is mentioned above.
+The first is called the De Minimis Holdings rule, which says that the rules allow simplified reporting if the yearend value of all PFICs owned by the US Person does not exceed $25,000 ($50k for MFJ).
+In this case, all PFICs can be reported on one form 8621 instead of each PFIC having to be reported on it’s separate form 8621.

 The second exception is the Foreign Pension Plan Exception.